This is profit that serves as a source of shareholder returns and is the numerical management target in the Medium-Term Management Plan.

 5. Customer survey choices were streamlined from five options to four in FY2015 and unified within the Group.
 This figure indicates the ratio of customers who chose the top two options (Mitsui Sumitomo Insurance and Aioi Nissay Dowa Insurance).

-6. For FY2013 to FY2016, CO2 emissions resulting from tenant use of rental properties were included in our own CO2 emissions.
+6. For FY2013 to FY2016, GHG emissions resulting from tenant use of rental properties were included in our own GHG emissions.
 Moreover, emissions for FY2013 to FY2015 were calculated before the acquisition of MS Amlin, etc., and thus its emissions are not included in these figures.
 Total energy consumption is calculated based on the energy conversion coefficient from the Law Concerning the Promotion of Measures to Cope with Global Warming.
 Electric power energy use, however, is 3.6 GJ/MWh.

 7. As of April 1 of the subsequent fiscal year for domestic Group companies and as of December 31 for overseas Group companies.